jlgodwin/jlgodwin.github.io/index.md

 ---

 ## About me
-Ph.D student in the Department of Statistics at the University of Washington.
+I am Ph.D Candidate in the Department of Statistics at the University of Washington.

 My dissertation, titled "Estimating Mortality at the Subnational Level in a Low and Middle Income Countries Context", focuses on Bayesian spatiotemporal models for child mortality and is supervised by [Jon Wakefield](https://faculty.washington.edu/jonno/).
 Specifically, it addresses the following three questions:
 * Can we make subnational estiamtes of under-five mortality at the Admin-2 level using both complex household surveys and census data?
 * Can we make subnational estimates of child mortality for ages 5-10 and 10-15 using complex household surveys?
 * Does the association between known proximate and social determinants of child mortality vary across ages (neonatal, post-neonatal, child) and across space within sub-Saharan Africa?